djberg96/html-table/README.md

 None at this time.

 ## Acknowledgements
-Anthony Peacock, for giving me ideas with his HTML::Table Perl module.
+Anthony Peacock, for giving me ideas with his `HTML::Table` Perl module.
 Holden Glova and Culley Harrelson for API suggestions and comments.

 ## License
 Apache-2.0

 ## Copyright
-(C) 2003-2021 Daniel J. Berger
+(C) 2003-2024 Daniel J. Berger
 All Rights Reserved

 ## Warranty